-The Direct Loans require applicants to have a citizenship status of either U.S. Citizen or U.S. Permanent Resident.
-Students must complete the Free Application for Federal Student Aid (FAFSA) and be enrolled at least half-time for funds to disburse to the student's account.
+Direct loans require applicants to have a citizenship status of either U.S. citizen or U.S. permanent resident.
+Students must complete the Free application for Federal Student Aid (FAFSA) and be enrolled at least half time for funds to disburse to the student's account.
 For undergraduates, this means enrolling in at least six (6) credit hours.
 Graduate students must enroll in a minimum of four and one-half (4.5) credit hours.
 All loans are disbursed into two equal parts, unless you specifically request one semester only.
-The lender for these loans is the U.S Department of Education.
-On July 1st, borrowers will be able to view interest rates for the new academic year.
+The lender for these loans is the U.S. Department of Education.
+On July 1, borrowers will be able to view interest rates for the new academic year.
 Please visit the U.S. Department of Education for additional detailed information.

 The Direct Loan Program includes:

-The Direct Subsidized Loan - a need-based loan with a fixed interest rate.
-The government pays the interest subsidy while the student is enrolled at least half-time.
-Repayment begins after the 6 month grace period when the student graduates, withdraws, or drops below half-time enrollment.
+The Direct Subsidized Loan: A need-based loan with a fixed interest rate.
+The government pays the interest subsidy while the student is enrolled at least half time.
+Repayment begins after the six-month grace period when the student graduates, withdraws or drops below half-time enrollment.

-The Direct Unsubsidized Loan - a non-need based loan with a fixed interest rate.
-Repayment begins after the 6 month grace period when the student graduates, withdraws, or drops below half-time enrollment.
+The Direct Unsubsidized Loan: A non-need based loan with a fixed interest rate.
+Repayment begins after the six-month grace period when the student graduates, withdraws or drops below half-time enrollment.

 You have the option to reduce or cancel your loan prior to disbursement or within 14 days after the funds have disbursed.
 If there is no loan award offered, please email firstname.lastname@example.org to submit your request.